Singh-Prakash07/Notes/Start with Pyspark/05_install_pyspark.md

 1. Spark Database and SQL
 2. Spark DataFrame and API

+> [!Note] A DataFrame and a Table are two distinct ways to interact with structured data in a data processing system like Apache Spark

 ### Apache Spark's Data and SQL Offerings

 Apache Spark is a unified analytics engine designed for large-scale data processing.
 It provides powerful APIs for interacting with structured and unstructured data, with a strong focus on performance and ease of use.